 A) Help small businesses pay for their near term operating expenses during the worst of the crises; and

-B) Provide an incentive for employers to keep their employees on payroll.
+B) Provide an incentive for employers to keep their employees on the payroll.

 A. Covered Expenses: